What to Do if Your Child Didn’t Get a Place at their Preferred School

 The key to a successful School Admissions Appeal is doing your research on the school and always putting your child at the forefront of your argument.
 It’s easy to focus on why the school is great, but you really need to tell the IAP why your child would benefit from going to that school.

-Instead, Imogen recommends that you: “Gain supporting evidence to back up the facts you’re presenting, such as information from the child’s primary school or social groups they attend.
-By putting your child’s needs at the heart of your argument, the Panel may decide that the harm to your child in refusing them a place outweighs the problems a school might face in admitting an extra pupil.”
+Instead, gain supporting evidence to back up the facts you’re presenting, such as information from the child’s primary school or social groups they attend.
+By putting your child’s needs at the heart of your argument, the Panel may decide that the harm to your child in refusing them a place outweighs the problems a school might face in admitting an extra pupil.

 How We Can Help You